 There is also a very special temple near monsoon temple.
 This is the largest and oldest brick temple in India.
 This very beautiful brick temple is in Bhitargaon area around 3-4 kilometres far from rain temple.
 The temple is believed to be constructed in Gupta dynasty, in the fifth century A.D.
 The temple is about 20 meters in height and dedicated to Lord Vishnu.
 The walls are decorated with terracotta panels depicting carvings of Lord Shiva and Lord Vishnu.
 Now the entrance in the temple is prohibited.
 The people can only have a glance from outside.
 This temple is also being maintained by ASI.

-As these temples are near to Kanpur, which is very well connected to every part of India.
+These temples are near to Kanpur, which is very well connected to every part of India.
 One can easily reach to these temples by taking a taxi from Kanpur.
-Nearest airport is at Kanpur (KNU), which is around 35 kilometres and Lucknow at 100 k.m. while the railway station is Kanpur Central (CNB), which is 30 kilometres away.
+Nearest airport is at Kanpur (KNU), which is around 35 kilometres and Lucknow at 100 k.m. while the railway station Kanpur Central (CNB) is 30 kilometres away.